johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2025-07-18-azure-devops-with-defaultazurecredential/index.md

 ## Why have you told me about `EnvironmentCredential` and `AzureCliCredential`?

 Great question!
 When I'm developing locally, I can use `DefaultAzureCredential` without thinking further about it.
-I just run `az login` and then run my script. `DefaultAzureCredential` will do what I need.
+I run `az login` and then run my script. `DefaultAzureCredential` will do what I need.

-You can just make use of `AzureCliCredential`, both locally and in an Azure DevOps pipeline, and it will work as long as you have a service connection set up in Azure DevOps that uses the same credentials as your local `az login`.
-Should you need it, `EnvironmentCredential` is another option which can be used in an Azure DevOps pipeline, and we'll show you how to use that as well.
+You can make use of `AzureCliCredential`, both locally and in an Azure DevOps pipeline, and it can be used for authentication as long as you have a service connection set up in Azure DevOps that uses the same credentials as your local `az login`.
+Should you need it, `EnvironmentCredential` is another option, and we'll demonstrate it too.

-The nice thing about `DefaultAzureCredential` is that it support both approaches, so you can use it in your code without worrying about which credential type is being used.
+The nice thing about `DefaultAzureCredential` is that it supports both approaches, so you can use it in your code without having to specifically cater for the credential type being used.

 ## Using the `AzureCLI@2` task with `AzureCliCredential`